-Funding from the Ontario Ministry of Children and Youth Services allows Banyan to offer this service at no cost.
+Funding from the Ministry of Children, Community and Social Services allows Banyan to offer this service at no cost.

 The 12-week SNAP® group is a gender-specific structured group where caregivers and their enrolled child meet weekly for an hour and a half for 12 weeks.
 Caregivers will attend a parenting group where they are taught effective child management strategies that will be explored through group discussion and reinforced through role-plays and home practice.
 The enrolled child will attend a boys group/girls group where they are taught self-control skills, emotion-regulation skills, and problem-solving skills.

-The SNAP® for Boys & SNAP® for Girls program also offers a sibling group for caregivers who require childcare while they and their enrolled child are attending the 12-week SNAP® group.
+The SNAP® Program also offers a sibling group for caregivers who require childcare while they and their enrolled child are attending the 12-week SNAP® group.

 Program session outline – 12-week SNAP® group: